 03 of 09

 Put the Spider Beads and Legs on the Wire

-My spiders hang from a silk thread, so I want the loop to come from the bottom of the spider.
+These spiders hang from a silk thread, so you'll want the loop to come from the bottom of the spider.
 If you want to hang your spider head up, you will reverse the order that you put the beads on.

 04 of 09